Post includes Amazon affiliate links. If you make a purchase there is small compensation to me with no additional cost to you.

 If you know me IRL, you know that I am a stickler for sleeping in general and for naptimes and bedtimes specifically.
 I am the mom who will leave fun events, or tell you I can’t do things because it conflicts with my kids’ sleep schedule.
 I don’t think anyone else needs to this, but those are the choices I make.
 And I say I, because my husband would rather throw caution to the wind when it comes to sleep.

 My son, E, has never been the best sleeper.
 We have gone through our ups and downs when it comes to sleep: literal ups and downs.
 There were those first 15 months when he didn’t sleep through the night.
 And then there was that stretch of weeks (maybe months…who knows) at 2 ½ where he thought he didn’t need to nap – after a daily fight of at least 30 minutes we’d put him (screaming) into his stroller, push him around the house (or back and forth in his room), and then let him sleep (still strapped into the stroller).
-Then there’s the fact that he now ends up sleeping in our bed every night after he sleeps in his.
-I’ve lost track of how long that’s been going on for.
+Then he ended up sleeping in our bed every night after he slept in his.
+I lost track of how long that went on for, but probably about 18 months.
+That only ended because I had the genius idea to get an air mattress and have him sleep on that next to us instead of in our bed (baby steps!).

 Back to the naps…